-&lt;sup>14 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.
+12 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.

-• The Republic Public Prosecutor's Office should include in its form for reporting on the work of the public prosecutors indicators that relate to the efficiency of their work and to request from the prosecutor's offices the information indicating fulfilment or non-fulfilment of the indicators.
+The Republic Prosecutor's Office should include in its form for reporting on the work of the public prosecutors indicators that relate to the efficiency of their work and to request from the prosecutor's offices the information indicating fulfilment or non-fulfilment of the indicators.
 Furthermore, it is necessary to include in the reports all information about the initiated disciplinary procedures, imposed measures, as well as all information regarding the citizens' complaints about the work of the prosecution.